thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

 ### Delete Manual Bindings.

-Now that our bindings and components are being generated for us, we can delete our component interfaces that have provider functions.
+Now that our bindings and components are being generated, we can delete our component interfaces with provider functions.
 In my previous implementation, each module was responsible for creating its own DI component.
-The shared module then added all these SuperType Components to the parent/final component for each platform component.
-This is a bit painful and can easily get out of hand as your project grows. 😮‍💨
+The shared module then added all these SuperType
+Components to the parent/final component for each platform component.
+This is a bit painful and can easily get out of hand as your project grows 😮‍💨

 ![SharedComponent](https://github.com/user-attachments/assets/1941b434-dd31-49d6-a265-92f893bb2739)